 Next, very rarely products have the ingredients list and the UPC code displayed on the front side of the package, so Ann will have to take the item from the shelf in order to look for the information she needs, which leads us to the next focus point – the layout of the app screen should be optimized for one-hand use.
 The more complicated the app functionality – the harder it will be to think about all use-case scenarios and arrange control elements with one-hand use in mind.
 In case of this project, the scope is not that big, so it should not be a big challenge.

-But do we really need this first screen with 2 buttons?
+Developing the idea further – do we really need this first screen with 2 buttons?
 It just ads extra step, can’t find any worthy reason for having this screen, so moving scanner window and search box to the home screen of the app:

 It also helps to draw a task flow to prioritize the screen elements, and makes it easier to spot if there is a step or two that could be removed without any negative impact on the user flow.